MatthijsKamstra/haxenode/11automation/about.md

 ## Grunt vs Gulp

-There are probably more, but in the javascript ecosystem the 2 biggest are [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/)
+There are probably more, but in the JavaScript ecosystem the 2 biggest are [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/)

 I will not get into the Grunt vs Gulp discussion.